 How can I keep the bottom of my bread from turning so brown?

-Dutch ovens that are darker in color tend to brown the bottom of the bread more.
+Dutch ovens that are darker in color tend to brown the bottom of the loaf more.

 Yes, a heavy oven-safe pot with a lid will work.
 Use one that is about 9″ to 10″ in diameter and 6″ high.
+Just be sure your pot and lid are rated for oven use of at least 450ºF.

-If you’re unsure if the sourdough bread is fully baked, the internal temperature should be around 195º – 200ºF.
+If you’re unsure if the bread is fully baked, the internal temperature should be around 195º – 200ºF.

 Easy Overnight Sourdough Bread